-The board of Africa Education Partnership, recently decided that we would fund the drilling of a well at each of our school sites, where they have no access to clean drinking water.
-We have discovered that there is a direct link between student health and their education.
+The board of Africa Education Partnership recently decided to fund the drilling of a well at each of the school sites, where there is no access to clean drinking water.
+We have discovered that there is a direct link between clean water and student health/education.
 Having access to clean, safe water for drinking and sanitation can make a difference between life and death.

-A good education begins with access to safe water and proper sanitation, children who don’t have access safe drinking water often suffer from various gastrointestinal diseases these diseases lead to absenteeism.
-Dr. Uche Ewelike, a public health expert in Nigeria said that Nigerians who lack access to safe drinking water are exposed to such water borne diseases as diarrhea, cholera, dysentery and hepatitis A and hepatitis B. Some of these diseases result in high mortality rate amongst the population and especially among children.
+A good education begins with access to safe water and proper sanitation.
+Children who are unable to procure safe drinking water often suffer from various gastrointestinal diseases, leading to absenteeism.
+Dr. Uche Ewelike, a public health expert in Nigeria, said that Nigerians who lack access to safe drinking water are exposed to such water borne diseases as diarrhea, cholera, dysentery, hepatitis A, and hepatitis B. Some of these diseases result in high mortality rate among the population; children are especially affected.

 Lack of access to potable water disproportionately negatively affects the education of girls, often preventing them from attending school, as they are expected to aid their mothers in water retrieval and household chores.

 “In many cases, young women drop out of school when they reach puberty because of a lack of privacy or separate female facilities.
 Over half of the girls in sub-Saharan Africa who drop out of primary school do so because of poor water and sanitation facilities.
 Improved latrines, hand-in-hand with adequate access to safe water, can significantly improve attendance at schools, especially for girls.”